-BMJ Best Practice with Comorbidities is the only EBM tool with a dedicated comorbidities algorithm.
+BMJ Best Practice is the only EBM tool with a dedicated Comorbidities Manager.
 Point-of-care guidance is uniquely structured around the patient consultation.
 Healthcare professionals and teams receive a tailored plan that treats the whole patient.

 Please note: Within the Americas, Comorbidities access is currently limited to Canada.